OCR-D/spec/glossary.md

 ### Block type

-The semantics or function of a [block](#block) such as heading, page number, column, print space...
+The semantics or function of a [block](#block) such as heading, page number, column, table...

 ### Glyph